francescodc87/ipaPy2/README.md

 **2. Compute all adducts**

-The second step of the pipeline consits in the calculation of all possible adducts that could be generated by the compounds included in the database.
+The second step of the pipeline consists in the calculation of all possible adducts that could be generated by the compounds included in the database.
 This is done by the function compute_all_adducts().
 This function comes with a very detailed help.